Liz Lemon: Personality

 Like Fey, Liz is a big fan of the Star Wars film franchise, often using events from the original trilogy to explain her feelings and actions in daily life.
 For example, in the episode "Jack the Writer", she compares Jack to the Sith lord Darth Vader, and contemplates that entering his office is like "stepping onto the Death Star".
 In "The Source Awards", Liz mentions that for the four past Halloweens in a row, she has dressed up as Princess Leia.
-She has also dressed as the character during jury selection in order to be disqualified from serving.
+She has also dressed as the character during jury selection to be disqualified from serving.
 Liz considers Attack of the Clones to be the worst film of the series.
 Criss Chros proved his love for her when responding to her "I love you", with "I know", quoting Han Solo's response to Leia in The Empire Strikes Back.
 Facing the improbability that she will ever have a daughter, Liz offers the child-sized Leia costume which she had bought sometime in the past, to Jack for his daughter Liddy.
 Eventually, in "Mazel Tov, Dummies!", Liz gets married wearing a Princess Leia dress with which she had replaced her earlier, highly flammable costume after inadvertently setting it alight in "The Funcooker".
 She imitates Yoda in response to Jack's lamentations in "Hogcock!"

-She is also a fan of the television series Heroes, in which her favorite character is Hiro Nakamura, Lost, Little People, Big World, Ugly Betty,Top Chef, Designing Women, NCIS, and The Daily Show.
-Her favorite drink is white wine with ice cubes and Sprite, a blend she calls "Funky Juice".
+She is also a fan of the television series Heroes, in which her favorite character is Hiro Nakamura, Lost, Little People, Big World, Ugly Betty, Top Chef, Designing Women, NCIS, The Real Housewives of New York City, and The Daily Show.
+Her favorite drink is white wine with ice cubes and Sprite, a blend she calls "Funky Juice."
 She is obsessed with men in green tights.
-As of "Cleveland", her ringtone is "Ride of the Valkyries", which she and Jenna consider a reference to What's Opera, Doc?.
+As for "Cleveland", her ringtone is "Ride of the Valkyries", which she and Jenna consider a reference to What's Opera, Doc?.
 Her ringtone for "Future Husband" is "Fuck the Pain Away" by Peaches.

-In the episode "The Fabian Strategy", Liz reveals that the three things she likes in the world are Ina Garten, "sweater weather", and when Muppets present at awards shows.
-Over the course of the series she has shown an aversion to exposing her feet under any circumstances, except when she mistakenly believed that Oprah Winfrey counted high-heeled flip-flops among her new "favorite things".
+In the episode "The Fabian Strategy", Liz reveals that the three things she likes in the world are Ina Garten, "sweater weather," and when Muppets present at awards shows.
+Over the course of the series she has shown an aversion to exposing her feet under any circumstances, except when she mistakenly believed that Oprah Winfrey counted high-heeled flip-flops among her new "favorite things."
 She usually prefers sex to be either non-existent, fast or "only on Saturdays".